 - Overseas fish farms

 There are many fish stores that sell Ram cichlid.
 However, these cichlids will most likely be imported from overseas.
-Imported cichlids might appear brighter with longer fins, but sometimes, they are artificially boosted by several hormones to enhance their vibrancy and overall appearance.
+Imported cichlids will appear brighter with longer fins, but sometimes, they are artificially boosted by several hormones to enhance their vibrancy and overall appearance.
 However, the use of such hormones may adversely affect the life span of your cichlids.

 If you wish to get a Ram Cichlid from domestic farms, be informed that they are mostly bred in Florida.
 It is better to get your Ram cichlids from domestic farms than an overseas farm, as they are in a much better condition.